mybasementcloud/R8x-export-import-api-scripts/LIMITATIONS_and_CAVEATS.md

 - Certificates are currently not handled, export may not be plausible

+### application-site Objects

+- Check Point currently provides in excess of 10,000 actual application-site objects as part Application Control and URL Filtering updates, and even with a limited update there are thousands of values.
+- The regular API calls associated with application-site objects DO NOTHING to address the need to distinguish customer created application-site objects or customer CLONED application-site objects.
+The show application-sites "filter" parameter is of ZERO value and there are no examples of note provided to use it for such a query, which would still require parsing all 10K+ objects in slices no greater than 500 on SMS and 250 (or smaller) on MDSM
+- This object type has a significant level of effort required for both json and CSV export, especially if trying to obtain the customer's custom application-site objects.
+This impact is extremely heavy on MDSM where current implementation (R81+) has implemented API throtteling to limit overall performance impact.
+- As of script version v00.60.12.000, the application-site object is classified as a Critical Performance Impacting (CPI) object and not generally exported unless the --DO-CPI options is utilized in CLI parameters
+- It is not recommended to execute CSV export of application-site objects by activating the --DO-CPI option, unless resourses and time are available, especially on MDSM!
+- Weak management server hardware will have a drastic impact on the export of application-site objects and should be reviewed.
+- Customers utilizing CLONED application-site objects should review their requirement and accept that they are not easily exported in CSV format.
+JSON export and utilization of other methods to generate/import them are recommended, like using the Management API in REST approach via tools like POSTMAN, where the JSON can be reused with some edits.
+- MITIGATION (minimum version v00.60.12.100.500):  to address the problem of exporting customer created custom application-site objects a method was found utilizing a Generic API generic object call that specifically allows showing the custom application-site objects created by the customer; however, this does not address CLONED application-site objects (which currenly don't have a mitigation!).
+Utilization of the appication-site via generic object is NOT a CPI object approach and can export the customer's created custom application-sites
+- WORKAROUND, ASSIST (minimum version v00.60.12.100.500):  if a full json export with all objects (-SO --format json) is generated with --DO-CPI before CSV export, then the most up-to-date json data for the application-sites is available and can accellerate the export to CSV if the esport is -NSO (so NO SYSTEM objects) with --DO-CPI.
+- WARNING!
+Nothing stops the execution with --DO-CPI when -SO and -OSO are selected, and using that combination -SO|-OSO --DO-CPI for Objects CSV or Special Objects CSV export will lead to a significant effort by the system to generate the 10K+ SYSTEM application-site objects, and their element exports for url-list and additional-categories, which are VERY intensive operations.
+USE WITH EXTREME DILIGENCE

 ### User-Template Objects

 - "authentication-method" significantly impacts export approach for user-template objects.
 Unlike user objects, the basic details about the "authentication-method" are exportable and importable--with caveats